-Username field is for the actual username.
+Adding a user Click the + button underneath the list of the current user accounts.
+A window will appear with two fields.
+The Name field contains a friendly display name.
+The Username field is for the actual username.
 Fill in the requested information, then click OK.
 A new dialog box will appear asking you to enter a password for the user you have just created.
 Fill out the fields, then click OK.
 You can also click the gears button to generate a password.
 Privileges you grant to the new user can be altered in "Users Settings".

-Modifying a user Click on the name of a user in the list of users, then click on the text entry which appears next to each of following options:
+Modifying a user Click on the name of a user in the list of users, then click on the text entry next to each of following options:

 - Account type:

-- ► Password:
+- Password:

-- · Automatic Login:
+- Automatic Login:

 Deleting a user Select a user from the list and click -.
 Ubuntu will deactivate the user's account, and you can choose whether to remove the user's home folder or leave it in place.
-If a user is removed and the user's files remain, the only user that can access the files will be root or anyone associated with the file's group.
+If a user is removed and the user's files remain, the only user who can access the files are the root user-also known as the superuser-or anyone associated with the file's group.